daarnolducsd/ep5book/docs/03-week3.md

 <p class="caption">(\#fig:bar3)Fraction of Stops by Race and Light Condition</p>
 </div>

-I don't expect you will need this next option too often.
-The option ``asyvars`` treats the first ``over()`` groups as a y-variable.
-In our case this will make the ``Light`` and ``Dark`` labels will appear in a legend instead of on the x-axis.
+Next, let's try to make our graph even easier to read.
+In practice, I don't expect you will need this next option too often, but it helps in our case.
+The option is ``asyvars``, which treats the first ``over()`` group as a y-variable.
+What does this do in our case?
+Basically, it makes the ``Light`` and ``Dark`` labels appear in a legend instead of on the x-axis.
 This will make the graph look a little cleaner and easier to interpret quickly:

 ```stata